chang2keedata/p2-product-reviews-rest-api/README.md

 **Platform and Software**
 - `Github` an Internet hosting service for software development and version control using Git
 - `Gitpod` a platform for remote software development
-- `Heroku` a cloud platform helps developers to build, run, and operate applications entirely
+- `Render` a free cloud platform helps developers to build, run, and operate applications entirely
 - `Advanced REST Client` a API testing tool

 ## Sample Document